Pancake: Nepal

+Chitoi pitha is a popular Bangladeshi steamed pancake made from rice flour.
+It's a traditional dish often enjoyed during festivals and special occasions.
+The batter is typically made with a blend of rice flour, water, and sometimes other ingredients like coconut milk or jaggery.
+The batter is then poured into a heated pan or mold and steamed until cooked through.
+Chitoi pitha is often served with sweet toppings like jaggery or molasses, or savory accompaniments such as lentil curry or fish curry.

 Pakistan

 In Pakistani cuisine, rishiki is a pancake, slightly thicker than a crepe, which is made from whole wheat flour, water and eggs and usually served with honey.
 It is widely consumed in the far north and is a staple of Chitrali cuisine.

+Sri Lanka

+Sri Lankan Coconut Pancakes or පොල් පැණි පෑන්කේක් (pol pani pancake) are spiced sweet coconut filling wrapped in a thin crepe, which is made from flour, eggs and coconut milk, with turmeric added to give a yellow color.

 Southeast Asia

 Banana pancakes are a menu item in backpacker-oriented cafes in Southeast Asia.
 This has given rise to the term Banana Pancake Trail or Banana Pancake Circuit, given to the growing routes travelled by backpackers across Malaysia, Thailand, Cambodia and Vietnam.

 Indonesia

 Pancakes in Indonesia are called panekuk.
 The Indonesian pancake serabi is made from rice flour and coconut milk.
 The dish is often served with kinca, a thick, brown-colored coconut sugar syrup.
 Other toppings may include sugar, ground peanuts, sliced bananas, jackfruit, and other fruits, and chocolate.
 Other variations include cheddar cheese, corned beef, shredded chicken, and sausage.

 Other types of pancakes in Indonesia are burgo, dadar gulung, kue ape, kue apem, kue cubit, kue cucur, kue leker, kue terang bulan, laklak, martabak, pannenkoek, poffertjes, roti canai, and roti jala.